wmbusmeters/wmbusmeters/README.md

 /dev/ttyUSB0:38400, to have wmbusmeters set the baud rate to 38400 and listen for raw wmbus telegrams.
 These telegrams are expected to have the data link layer crc bytes removed already!

-rtlwmbus, to spawn the background process: "rtl_sdr -f 868.95M -s 1600000 - 2>/dev/null | rtl_wmbus"
+rtlwmbus, to spawn the background process: "rtl_sdr -f 868.625M -s 1600000 - 2>/dev/null | rtl_wmbus -s"
 for each attached rtlsdr dongle.
+This will listen to S1,T1 and C1 meters in parallel.

+rtlwmbus(ppm=17), to tune your rtlsdr dongle accordingly.
+Use this to tune your dongle and at the same time listen to S1,T1 and C1.

 rtlwmbus:868.9M, to tune to this fq instead.
+This will listen to exactly to what is on this frequency, ie no more S1,T1 and C1 at the same time since they are on different frequencies.

 rtl433, to spawn the background process: "rtl_433 -F csv -f 868.95M"

+rtl433(ppm=17), to tune your rtlsdr dongle accordingly.

 rtl433:868.9M, to tune to this fq instead.